 This is my secret weapon for seriously fast midweek meals.
 My Multipurpose Chilli Garlic Sauce for anything and everything delicious.
 It can be stored in the fridge for weeks and packs plenty of flavour and heat.

-My Swiss Army Knife of Chilli Garlic Sauce
+My Swiss Army Knife aka Chilli Garlic Sauce

 When you go to a restaurant and wonder how meals are ready in a jizzy and how they are packed with so much flavour,I have the answer!!

 Homemade Good quality sauces packed with flavours.(I am not including the gourmet style dining)

 To get this multipurpose chilli garlic sauce right I tried many many variations.
 From using expensive Mexican jalapenos to using tomatoes, fresh Thai chillies, variations with the amount of garlic, different kinds of vinegar and so much more.

 Now, this Chilli garlic sauce is like one size fits all(almost)!
 And definitely, you won’t find this recipe over the internet.
 It’s my secret weapon to so many things delicious.
 And today I am sharing it with you !!

 Now this sauce cannot be classified as falling into a particular cuisine on its own.
 The flavours are pretty general but when combined with different foods the taste shines through.
 You can feel the heat and immediately the taste of the dish is elevated, Next level!!

 Some of the different ways to use this chutney